niklasgrab/OpenHomeMatic/README.md

 emonmuc disable homematic-cc1101
 ~~~

-This will set up the driver automatically with the help of the [setup script](setup.sh).
+This shell command will set up the driver, as instructed in the [setup script](setup.sh).
-To manually install the driver, the separate [installation guide](doc/LinuxInstall.md) may be followed.
+If there is the need to manually install the driver, the separate [installation guide](doc/LinuxInstall.md) may be followed.

 ### 1.1 Configuration